Corporate Social Responsibility (CSR) – 10 Key Elements to make an Impact

 by Monika PapadopoulosPublished on March 31, 2021

-Corporate Social Responsibility (CSR) is defined as a company’s environmental, social and economic performance and the impact of the company on its internal and external stakeholders.
+Corporate Social Responsibility (CSR) is defined as a company’s environmental, social and economic performance as well as the impact of the company on its internal and external stakeholders.

 Some companies use other terms for CSR such as corporate responsibility, corporate sustainability and “triple bottom line”.
 Other companies prefer to treat each CSR item separately, such as environmental management and community or employee relations, etc.

-To be effective in your CSR efforts and to reap all the potential benefits, your company will need to do more than simply “doing good for your community”.
+To be effective in Corporate Social Responsibility efforts, a company needs to do more than “doing good for your community”.

-Companies will need to approach CSR strategically, as a viable component of their overall business strategy, along with marketing, branding, research and development, innovation, talent management, and operations.
+Companies will need to approach CSR strategically, as a viable component of their overall business strategy.
+That also includes h marketing, branding, research and development, innovation, talent management, and operations.

 Below are 10 key elements to Corporate Social Responsibility business strategy success: